Home Arts Animals Insects

 What does the Water strider look like?

-Close up of a bug on a surface with water droplets on its surface and a blue background
+An up-close view of a bug on a surface, with water droplets glistening on its body, set against a calming blue backdrop that highlights its intricate details.

 A water strider is a small insect that can walk on the surface of water, using its long legs and water-repellent hairs.